Skip to main content

 To Do List:

-• Using your IDP, search, plan, register and attend formalized FAC-C training.
-Many courses are online and self-paced and no-charge.
-FAI offers FAC-C Instructor Led Training at no charge.
-All training can be found by searching in FAI CSOD.
+• Using your IDP, search, plan, register and attend formalized FAC-C (Professional) training.
+Check FAI’s training page for available seats in Virtual Instructor-Led Training.
+All courses can be found in FAI CSOD.

 • Consider pursuing the National Contract Management Association’s (NCMA’s) professional certifications: 1) The Certified Professional Contracts Manager (CPCM), or 2) The Certified Federal Contract Manager (CFCM).